HubTou/MinecraftRegionScanner/README.md

 # Versions and changelog

+1.02 2019-08-09

+    - Provided our test bed in test/r.0.0.mca
+    - Updated Querz NBT library to 4.1
+    - Modified the Makefile to fetch and build external libraries
+    - Fixed a display bug causing negative stacks of items when there are more than 127
+    - Added new option -S / --stacks to fix stacks of more than 64 items

 1.01 2019-08-06

     - Fixed bug #1 (Tile entities for modified or deleted blocks are not removed)